mRally2/The-Run-Tools-Research/README.md

 <div class="rich-text">
    <p><strong>THE RUN IS NOT OVER...</strong></p>
    <hr>
-   <p>Help improve The Run to show EA how much you would like to see a videogame sequel.</p>
+   <p>Help improve The Run to show EA how much you would like a videogame sequel.</p>
    <p><br></p>
    <p><strong>REQUESTS</strong></p>
    <hr>